-Potty Chairs vs Potty Seats: Pros and Cons
+Potty Chair Vs. Potty Seats: Pros and Cons

 Is a Potty Chair or Seat Better?

-A baby’s transition from diapers to a potty chair or a potty seat is one of the most exciting and but challenging milestone.
-The dilemma most parents often have is whether to potty train their little one using a potty chair or a potty seat.
+A baby’s transition from diapers to a potty chair or a potty seat is one of the most exciting but challenging milestones.
+Most parents often have a dilemma of whether to potty train their little ones using a potty chair or seat.

 This is especially challenging if you are a first-time parent.
-So, between a potty chair and a potty seat, which is the best one to potty train a toddler?
+So, which is the best one to potty train a toddler between a potty chair and a potty seat?

-To be honest, this is one of those questions that have no right or wrong answers.
-Each of these 2 products have their advantages and disadvantages.
+Honestly, this is one of those questions with no right or wrong answers.
+Each of these two products has its advantages and disadvantages.

 The important thing is to weigh the advantages and disadvantages of each and make a decision based on what you feel will be right for your little one.
 What works for your friend’s toddler may not necessarily work out well for you.

-Let us now look at the pros and cons of potty chairs vs potty seats and determine if one is better than the other.
+Let us look at the pros and cons of potty chairs vs. potty seats and determine if one is better.

-Potty training chairs, commonly known as potty chairs are small chairs with a removable basin where a child sits on to relieve themselves.
-They are made short in accordance to kids’ height for easy accessibility
+Potty training chairs, commonly known as potty chairs, are small chairs with a removable basin where a child sits to relieve themselves.
+They are made short in accordance with kids’ height for easy accessibility.

 The Pros of Potty Chairs